deepset-ai/haystack-home/content/blog/haystack-nvidia-nim-rag-guide/index.md

 ## Operational Considerations

-Monitoring and autoscaling are essential for deployed NVIDIA NIM to ensure efficient, effective, and reliable operation.
-Monitoring tracks performance metrics, detects errors, and optimizes resource utilization, while autoscaling dynamically adjusts resources to match changing workloads, ensuring the NVIDIA NIM can handle sudden spikes or dips in demand.
-This enables NVIDIA NIM to provide accurate and timely responses, even under heavy loads, while optimizing costs and maintaining high availability.
-In this section, we will delve into details of deploying monitoring and enabling autoscaling for NVIDIA NIM.
+Monitoring and autoscaling are essential for deployed NVIDIA NIM microservices to ensure efficient, effective, and reliable operation.
+Monitoring tracks performance metrics, detects errors, and optimizes resource utilization, while autoscaling dynamically adjusts resources to match changing workloads, ensuring the NVIDIA NIM microservices can handle sudden spikes or dips in demand.
+This enable NVIDIA NIM microservices to provide accurate and timely responses, even under heavy loads, while optimizing costs and maintaining high availability.
+In this section, we will delve into details of deploying monitoring and enabling autoscaling for NVIDIA NIM microservices.

 ### Monitoring

 NVIDIA NIM metrics are collected with the open-source tool [Prometheus](https://prometheus.io/) and visualized with the [Grafana](https://grafana.com/) dashboards.
 NVIDIA [dcgm-exporter](https://docs.nvidia.com/datacenter/cloud-native/kubernetes/dcgme2e.html#gpu-telemetry) is the preferred tool to collect GPU telemetry.
 We follow the instructions from [here](https://docs.nvidia.com/datacenter/cloud-native/gpu-telemetry/latest/kube-prometheus.html) for the deployment of Prometheus and Grafana.

-#### Visualizing NIM Metrics
+#### Visualizing NVIDIA NIM Metrics

-By default, NIM metrics are exposed at [http://localhost:8000/metrics](http://localhost:8000/metrics) for the NIM container.
+By default, NVIDIA NIM metrics are exposed at [http://localhost:8000/metrics](http://localhost:8000/metrics) by the NIM container.
 All the exposed metrics are listed [here](https://docs.nvidia.com/nim/large-language-models/latest/observability.html).
 Using a Prometheus ServiceMonitor they can be published to Prometheus and be viewed in the Grafana.
 The [Prometheus ServiceMonitor](https://github.com/prometheus-operator/prometheus-operator/blob/main/Documentation/user-guides/running-exporters.md#the-goal-of-servicemonitors) is used to define application to scrape metrics from within Kubernetes cluster.

 1. Create a file `service-monitor-nim-llm.yaml` with the below content.
-We currently only configure it to scrape metrics from LLM NIM but can be extended to other NVIDIA NIM as well.
+We currently only configure it to scrape metrics from LLM NIM but can be extended to other NVIDIA NIM microservices as well.

 ```yaml
 apiVersion: monitoring.coreos.com/v1